IDontReallyCode/OptionsBacktesting/README.md

 ## Orders
 [FOR NOW AT LEAST]

         An order will be:
-- tickerindex: int
+            - tickerindex: int      {the index number of the asset, makes things easier for the coding}
+            - ticker: str           {Get it from Market.tickernames[tickerindex]}
-- asset type: {stock=0, option=1}
+            - asset type:           {ASSET_TYPE_STOCK = 0, ASSET_TYPE_OPTION = 1}
-- action: {BUY to open, SELL to close, SELL to close(all), SELL to open, BUY to close, BUY to close(all) }
+            - symbol: str           {the ticker for a stock, the unique symbol for an option}
+            - action:               {BUY_TO_OPEN = 1, SELL_TO_CLOSE = -1}
             - quantity: int
-- type: {market=0, limit=1, stop=2}
+            - ordertype:            {ORDER_TYPE_MARKET = 0, ORDER_TYPE_LIMIT = 1, ORDER_TYPE_STOP = 2}
+            - tickerprice: float    {Required for margin calculation when shorting options}
+            - optionprice: float    {Required for margin calculation when shorting options}
-- triggerprice: float
+            - triggerprice: float   {for contingent orders}
+            - put call flag         {put=0, call=1}
+            - strike k
-- k: float
+            - expiration date
-- expirationdate: str/date format

 ## Positions
 [FOR NOW AT LEAST]

 A position is defined by:
-- ticker: str
-- asset type: {stock=0, option=1}
-- quantity: int {+ for long, - for short}
-- k: float
-- expirationdate: str/date format
+    mypositions = {'tic1': {'equity': {'symbol': 'AMD', 'quantity': 5, 'tradeprice':18.56},
+                            'options': {'optionsymbol1': {'quantity': 5, 'pcflag': 0, 'k':10.0, 'expirationdate':'2000-01-01', 'tradeprice':5.56},
+                                    'optionsymbol2': {'quantity': 5, 'pcflag': 0, 'k':20.0, 'expirationdate':'2000-01-01', 'tradeprice':1.56} }},
+                    'tic2': {'equity':{'symbol': 'AAPL', 'quantity': 5, 'tradeprice':154.23}},
+                    'tic3': {'options':{'optionsymbol1': {'quantity': 5, 'pcflag': 0, 'k':10.0, 'expirationdate':'2000-01-01', 'tradeprice':0.56},
+                                    'optionsymbol2': {'quantity': 5, 'pcflag': 0, 'k':20.0, 'expirationdate':'2000-01-01', 'tradeprice':1.56} }}
+                    }

 ## Trades
-[FOR NOW AT LEAST]

-When trading options where the data has bid/ask, we always assuming the worse case scenario and BUY at ask, SELL at bid
+When trading options where the data has bid/ask, we allow for multiple types of execution between the bid-ask.
+Worst Case Scenario, Best Case Scenario, at 25%, 50%, or 75% of the bid-ask spread, or at a random price between the bid-ask spread.

-When trading stock where the data is OHLC, we trade at Open (of following candle)
+When trading stock where the data is OHLC, we trade at Open (of following candle) [For now, at least] [TODO] For a Market order, we can trade at different levels between the low and high.
+Even a random price between the two.
+[TODO] For Limit/Stop order, we can allow the trade if the limit/stop is between the low-high.

 ## Margins